13 Best Things To Do in Granada

 6. Take an excursion to the Alpujarras

-If you have several days to travel, it might be the perfect opportunity to visit other Andalusian towns and villages.
-Here is an article with the best villages in Granada that you must visit.
-And, in addition, here are some suggestions and explanations on how to get to charming places like Nerja or Cordoba.
+If you have a few days to travel, it may be the perfect opportunity to visit other Andalusian towns and villages.
+Here is an article with the best villages in Granada that you must visit And, in addition, here are some suggestions and explanations on how to get to charming places like Nerja or Cordoba.

 7. Don't miss the Sierra Nevada